crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 There's an easier way to do that: The index accessor can be used with a [`Range`](https://crystal-lang.org/api/latest/Range.html) of character indices.
 A range literal consists of a start value and an end value, connected by two dots (`..`).
 The first value indicates the start index of the substring, as before, but the second is the end index (as opposed to the length).
-Now we don't need to repeat the start index in the calculation, because the end index is just the size minus two (one for the end index, and one for excluding the last character).
+Now we don't need to repeat the start index in the calculation because the end index is just the size minus two (one for the end index, and one for excluding the last character).

 It can be even easier: Negative index values automatically relate to the end of the string, so we don't need to calculate